tonyofrancis/ambience/README.md

 <h3>Features</h3>

 <h5>Playback Controls</h5>
 <p>Customize and play any playlist with just one line of code.
-Play, Skip, Forward, Rewind, Pause and Volume Control are just a few of the play back controls that Ambience provides.</p>
+Play, Skip, Forward, Rewind, Pause and Volume Control are just a few of the playback controls that Ambience provides.</p>

 <pre>Ambience.activeInstance()
         .shuffleAndSetPlaylistTo(playlist)